 When asked about the difference between CPN and other networking groups, Dave said of one experience, “other groups didn’t appear to have the same structure, and the members didn’t seem to be as ‘at ease’ as the CPN members.”
 Which goes to what many have said about CPN, that the business aspect is balanced with the social and ‘familial’ aspect of the group.
 Dave Gascho has stuck with CPN for over 15 years for good reason – including networking, camaraderie and a delicious meal.
 Being a part of something for over 15 years says enough in itself!

-Contact David Maclellan at the Chamber to set up a date to attend a meeting.
+Contact Dana Walton at the Chamber to set up a date to attend a meeting.
 We hope to see you!